 Some firms will set their law training contract deadlines earlier – usually May or June.
 Meanwhile, some firms tend to recruit for training contract placements on a rolling basis, while others could invite you to an interview before their official training contract applications deadline has passed.
 Applying early ensures that you cover all potential scenarios.

 To improve your chances of securing a law firm training contract, you will need to demonstrate to employers that you have done your research, know what the firm does and how you fit in with the firm’s culture.
-You should submit a targeted cover letter that outlines the specific aspects of the firm that interest you.

 You will be in competition with potentially hundreds of applicants, so you will need to make sure your law training contract application stands out.
 If you have completed a vacation scheme, include this in your application and give details of what you did and the skills you gained – especially if you are applying to the firm that you did your training contract with.